RUCKBReasoning/codes/README.md

 `Update (2024.4.19):` We are excited to announce the release of our newly developed schema filter, boasting 3 billion parameters and offering bilingual support for both Chinese and English.
 This tool is now available as an independent component and can be accessed at [text2sql-schema-filter](https://github.com/RUCKBReasoning/text2sql-schema-filter).
 If you're looking to enhance your text-to-SQL system with a schema filter, we encourage you to give it a try.

+`Update (2024.5.31):` We have released scripts for the domain adaptation technique in the `DomainAdaptation` folder.
+Special thanks to Hanbing!

 ## Reproduce our results
 Reproducing our results is straightforward using the checkpoints and scripts we have supplied.